JoakimTeixeira/loyalty-as-a-service/README.md

 - [ ] Create new microservices
 - [ ] Model BPMN diagrams for new microservices
 - [ ] Connect microservices using Kong API Gateway
 - [ ] Implement Postman scripts for Kong endpoints
+- [ ] Model the architecture of the application infrastructure